 - The Strict Version Hash (SVH).
 This helps ensure the correct dependency is loaded.

-- The Crate Disambiguator.
-This is a hash used to disambiguate between different crates of the same name.
+- The Stable Crate Id.
+This is a hash used to identify crates.

 - Information about all the source files in the library.
 This can be used for a variety of things, such as diagnostics pointing to sources in a dependency.